shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- All Users & All Channels list must fetch list on click of button and not depend on props
+- Notifications should appear in Latest Notifications first order.
+- Return proper error message on Register screen for user that already exists.
+- Redirect user from Registration page to Login after successful register.
 - User Profiles with editable about section.
 - Styling for Notifications.
-- Notifications should appear in Latest Notifications first order.
 - Fix any Errors/Issues in Join Private/Public Channel functionality.
-- Return proper error message on Register screen for user that already exists.
-- Redirect user from Registration page to Login after successful register.
 - Cleanup guards in JS code for lack of avatar

 ### Luxury